sai-pracheetha/ipu-playbook/ipsec_accel/README.md

 ### 3. IPU P4 Artifacts on ACC

-- The scripts expects the P4 artifacts to be available in the folder below in the ACC.
-Make sure to copy the correct artifacts for the release.
+- The scripts expects the P4 artifacts to be available in the directory  as mentioned in config.yaml under test_params [acc_path] in the ACC.
+By default it is /opt/.
+Make sure the artifacts corresponds to the release that runs on the IPU.

 ```bash
 [root@ipu-acc ~]# ls /opt/fxp-net_linux-networking